Everywhere You Need to Eat in Venice Right Now

 Wood-fired eats in a sleek steakhouse setting

-The brainchild of Chef Josiah Citrin, Charcoal cooks almost everything (lamb chops, smoky chicken wings, bone-in short ribs) over a live fire.
-Even non-meat dishes -- like grilled squash with yuzu pumpkin vinaigrette or cabbage wedges baked in the embers until charred -- get the same treatment and end up tasting like comfort food.
+The brainchild of chef Josiah Citrin, Charcoal cooks almost everything (lamb chops, smoky chicken wings, bone-in short ribs) over a live fire.
+Even non-meat dishes -- like smoked mushroom and beet tartare or its cult-status cabbage wedges baked in the embers until charred -- get the same treatment and end up tasting like comfort food.

 Iconic neighborhood restaurant offering classic Mexican and tequila